alexrobomind/fusionsc/src/docs/overview.rst

 Built-in physics
 ----------------

-FusionSC comes with a series of fast built-in physics modules:
+FusionSC comes with a series of fast built-in physics modules intended to handle the basic aspects of 3D MCF physics:

 - Biot-Savart calculations to obtain 3D vacuum fields from coil descriptions
 - Interpolation of axisymmetric 3D fields from 2D equilibria (incl.
 EFIT files)
 - An advanced field line tracer module, including the following capabilities:

+  - Computation of reversible field line mappings and usage of these mappings to accelerate all field line calculations
   - Calculation of Poincare-plots with forward- and backward-connection-lengths (at no extra cost)
   - Convective-diffusive and doubly-diffusive field line tracing